abaird/egghead-react-boilerplate/README.md

 LESSON 17:
 add hot module reloading.
 Updated package.json to have a new script dev:hot, updated webpack.config.base to include the new plugin and added the HOC code to App.js.

+LESSON 18:
+call other npm scripts from another

+LESSON 19:
+add webpack-bundle-analyzer